SethKauf/mta_service_delays/README.md

 (Nov 9, 2021): I am currently in the process of updating this for the full MTA.
 Please stay tuned - hoping to deploy a model by the end of the week!

+(Nov 23, 2021): EDA is underway for Division B lines.
+I plan on doing two different models and going from there

 # Overview

 For my final project at Flatiron, I analyzed the data on delays from the [MTA Alerts Archive](https://mymtaalerts.com/archive).<br>